huggingface/blog/evaluation-structured-outputs.md

 It has become increasingly clear that LLM benchmark performance is closely, and somewhat surprisingly, dependent on the *format* of the prompt itself, even though a number of methods have been introduced through the years to reduce prompt-related variance.
 For example, when we evaluate models in few-shot, we provide format examples to the model to force a specific pattern in output; when we compare the log-likelihood of plausible answers instead of allowing free-form generation, we attempt to constrain the answer space.

 The *Leaderboards and Evals* team provided a demonstration of this by looking at 8 different prompt formats for a well known task, MMLU (looking at 4 subsets of the task).
-These prompt variations were provided to 5 different models (chosen because SOTA at the time for their size, and covering a variety of tokenization and languages).
+These prompt variations were provided to 5 different models (chosen because they were SOTA at the time for their size, and covered a variety of tokenization and languages).
 Scores were computed using a log-probability evaluation, where the most probable answer is considered the correct one, a classic metric for multi-choice tasks.

 Let's look at the different formats in more detail, by using the first question of the `global_facts` subset of MMLU.